ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

 > ​var results = dcPower.MeasureCurrent();
 > tsmContext.PublishResults(results.ExtractPin("MergedPinGroupName"), publishedDataId: "Current");
 > ```
->
-> Alternatively, if you want to associate the published data by the induvial pins, you can extract the data for the pin group by name from the PinSiteData object, using the `ExtractPin` method, and then only publish the `SiteData` object without associating it with any pin(s).

 The following code snippet shows the function call to the `MeasureAndPublishCurrent` method with `PublishedDataId` being `Current`.
 ![MeasureAndPublish_method_call](../images/SMUMergePinGroup/MeasureAndPublishMethodCall.png)

-The following images shows the Published Data Id with Primary pin selected in the Tests tab of `Force Voltage Measure Current (FVMI)` step at edit-time and at run-time.
+The following images shows the Published Data Id with Primary pin selected in the Tests tab of `Force Voltage Measure Current (FVMI)` step which calls the code from the previous screenshot, at both edit-time and at run-time , respectively.
 ![TestsTabPrimaryPinEdittime](../images/SMUMergePinGroup/TestsTabPrimaryPinEdittime.png)
 ![TestsTabPrimaryPinRuntime](../images/SMUMergePinGroup/TestsTabPrimaryPinRuntime.png)